366 pointsby saikatsg6 months ago23 comments

 (Not to hide your point though -- people please review your LLM-generated code!)

-• wsxiaoys5 days ago
+• wsxiaoys6 months ago

 Never imagined our project would make it to the HN front page on Sunday!